 Sunday – Irrawaddy Dolphins

 As we passed through the forest, forest also passed us by.
 Logging is a big problem here.
 Every now and then a van or motorbike stacked high with timber went past.
 It’s illegal but not being stopped.
-Well at least it wasn’t that day.
 At a police check point on the side of the road, we saw a man on a motorbike with timber piled high on the back, hand over money to the police officer.

 Monday – Climbing Bou Sra Waterfall

 Today’s adventure was climbing a waterfall.
 A flowing waterfall.
 Lucky it was a warm enough day in one of the cooler months of the year.
-Even if we didn’t slip every now and then and get our legs wet, the spray from the waterfall did the rest.
 Tip – take your swimmers.
 You can swim at the bottom of the waterfall.
 With swimmers on you can also climb the rocks without worrying about falling in!
 Panha our guide explained to us that lots of families camp there during the summer.
-I can see why!
-Except the toilets.
-I recommend pre-holiday squats and lunges to get your legs ready.
+I can see why.

 Our late lunch at the Cinnamon Cafe and Bakery at which I had a delicious slice of pumpkin pie meant that we had a late dinner.
 We’d walked past Chili on the Rocks restaurant and bar a few times so it was time to try the food there.
 Both swayed by what the person at the table next to us was having, we ordered the pork schnitzel.
 It was a good choice.
 In our short time there we made ourselves a new friend and protector, the resident dog from the restaurant next door.
 Every time someone walked towards our direction he barked at them!